 Day 6 – Tenzan Onsen

 After settling into your accommodation, head towards ‘Tenzan Onsen’ for pure relaxation.
 Architecturally designed in an old-fashioned traditional style, it perfectly matches the calm, stoic energy in the area.
 As you walk through the sliding doors with the soft tatami beneath your feet, you will eventually find yourself by the various onsen they offer in this part of Japan.
-They have an indoor bath and outdoor bath, where you will be able to gaze at the gorgeous natural backdrop.
+They have an indoor and outdoor bath, where you can gaze at the gorgeous natural backdrop.
 There is even one that goes into a cave, so you are spoilt for choice here.

 Day 7 – Hakone Onsen